 The SLATE Mission

 Established in the Spring of 2002, SLATE is now entering its third decade as a community of practice.
 SLATE was originally created from the concept that all institutions that are deploying and/or currently using technology and Web-based components to enhance their teaching and learning activities, have the same questions, the same challenges, and the need for the same solutions.
 By drawing together the expertise of the people involved in the entire academic experience and those designing, supporting, and using these applications, a broader, more accessible, and dynamic support system could be established.
 The members of SLATE are not about the institutions, but rather about the people that represent their institutions at meetings, events, conferences, and the community of practice, at-large.
 The respected influencers and innovators on their campuses who are at the precipice of student success and faculty engagement.
 It is their input and involvement in the group that is the key to the groups success and fulfillment of the groups mission and goals.

 SLATE was originally created as the Midwest Blackboard Users Group, (see the article: SLATE: In the Beginning...).
-Recognizing that any community needs to adapt and change in order to continue to meet the needs of its members, SLATE has evolved into a very inclusive academic and professional development organization consisting of faculty, support staff, designers, vendor partnerships, and even students, using various LMS platforms, and a variety of teaching tools and applications.
+Recognizing that any community needs to adapt and change in order to continue to meet the needs of its members, SLATE has evolved into a very inclusive academic and professional development organization consisting of faculty, support staff, instructional designers, vendor partnerships, and even students, all using various LMS platforms, and a variety of teaching tools and applications.
 It continues to reach across boundaries to forge new and strengthen existing partnerships.
 Having a strong focus on community and networking between its members is what sets SLATE apart from other groups.
 SLATE is constantly working to bring people together and give our members more opportunities to get involved.